movement never lies

 We are constantly using our bodies to communicate our feelings and intentions to the world.
 From unconscious gestures to the facial expressions that dance across our features as we speak and listen, we are sending important messages about our needs and values through our bodies every moment.

-Have you ever had an experience of your words not being in agreement with your feelings?
-Or feeling totally misunderstood in a conversation with a loved one?
+Maybe you have had an experience of your words not being in agreement with your feelings?
+Or feeling totally misunderstood in a conversation with someone?
 Building awareness around nonverbal communication can be an important part of expressing yourself, being understood, and connecting with others.

 “Movement” and “embodiment” don’t have to be limited to dance.
-In therapy, we often use movement and embodiment explorations to connect with sensations and spatial awareness as a way to understand our emotional experience, and the emotional experiences of others.
+In therapy, we often use movement and embodied explorations to connect with our sensations and spatial awareness as a way to understand our emotional experience, and the emotional experiences of others.
+This is a way we learn to gauge how we’re being impact by the world, and how we impact and make an impression on the world around us.

 These explorations might include bringing your attention to: